-Currently Available Trainings
+Currently Available Initial Renovator Training:

-Refresher Renovator Training
+Currently Available Renovator Refresher Training

 If classes are already full and you are unable to attend a specific scheduled training, you will be given priority for the next available class.
-Persons who have submitted their registration forms with payment will be notified immediately of future classes when they become available.
+Persons who have submitted their registration forms and payment will be notified immediately of future classes when they become available.

 Childcare Providers / Landlords / Teachers / Medical Professionals / Contractors / Residents

-Is the 8 hour training not right for you?
+Is the 8-hour training not right for you?
 Please contact us to see if we can provide training or presentations to meet the specific needs of your organization or community event.